 or broken bats.
 There has luckily only been one recorded death from a foul ball-related injury (Alan Fish, 1970), though last year a woman was hit in the face by a baseball, causing her to lose several teeth.

 73% that is the number of balls that fly into the stands, and though catching a foul ball may make your day if it is flying to fast or hits you the wrong way it could spell for disaster.
 Which is why ballparks across Major League Baseball including Fenway Park and Tin Caps are extending their safety netting to cover more area in order to prevent the harder hitting baseballs or slipped-away bats from entering the stands and harming the audience.

 All of this is great, but should we only be worried about unexpected things falling from above when at a baseball game?

 What about at work?

 If you work at a factory, warehouse or even walk by a high-rise construction site you could be at risk of something falling and hitting you unexpectedly.
-But it could and most likely will have a much more serious results then being hit by a baseball.
+But it could and most likely will have a much more serious result then being hit by a baseball.

 So what can be done in order to keep you safe?

-Well it is very similar to what they do at a baseball park in order to keep you safe.
-You put up some special netting meant to keep objects from above falling onto the ground or people bellow.
-This special netting has many names including Material Handling Industrial Nets, Pallet Netting, Warehouse Safety Netting and my favourite RackGuard Netting, and it is one of the best ways to prevent things that are above from crashing down into the ground bellow.
+Well, it is very similar to what they do at a baseball park in order to keep you safe.
+You put up some special netting meant to keep objects from above falling onto the ground or people below.
+This special netting has many names including Material Handling Industrial Nets, Pallet Netting, Warehouse Safety Netting and my favourite RackGuard Netting, and it is one of the best ways to prevent things that are above from crashing down into the ground below.